Capabilities

 Forge does not issue ACTs — it consumes them.
 Issuance happens in:

-- Arsenal — the credential proxy and broker (see the Arsenal repo)
+- Arsenal — the credential proxy and broker (see the Forge Arsenal page)

 - Aegis — for delegation chains (agent A issues a sub-ACT to agent B for a specific task)